 - Speak to your supervisor or contact your HR team to find out how your agency completes this process.

 - Complete your agency’s separation checklist if appropriate.
 See your intranet or speak to your HR team for a copy of your agency’s version.
-An example checklist from the Public Service Commission can be used as a guide.
+An example checklist from the Public Sector Commission can be used as a guide.

 - Return the checklist to your HR team.